evandez/neuron-descriptions/README.md

 python3 -m experiments.generalization --experiments within-network --precompute-features --device cuda
 ```

 A myriad of other scripts can be found under the [scripts](scripts) directory.
-These do not correspond to any particular experiment, but are used for more general or miscellaneous tasks such as training `MILAN`, cleaning AMT data, and generating visualizations.
+These do not correspond to any particular experiment, but are used for more general or miscellaneous tasks such as training MILAN, cleaning AMT data, and generating visualizations.
 For a full description of how to use a script, use the help (`-h`) flag.

 ## Contributing